 When Sergei Sergeyevich Prokovief wrote his ‘symphonic fairy tale for children’ Peter And The Wolf (or, in old roubles, Пе́тя и волк) in 1936, he probably didn’t anticipate that it would later be subjected to endless decidedly non-rocking ‘rock’ makeovers designed to get youngsters interested in Classical Music by some convoluted distortion of logic.
 Hopefully he would have looked more favourably on the fact that his 1934 suite Lieutenant Kije had a more subtle – and more artistically and aesthetically satisfying – influence on young persons’ popular beat music.

-Even just looking around the cultier side of late sixties American post-psychedelic pop – because I’m rarely inclined to look that much further afield – there is no shortage of examples.
-How about Old Man by Love, where Bryan and Arthur pilfer a bit from the Troika and stop going on about such trifling matters as institutional suspicion of minorities and news media distorting facts to concentrate on the story of some geezer who gave out mysterious books or something?
-Or Blood, Sweat And Tears’ inferior reading of Traffic’s Forty Thousand Headmen, which interpolated elements of the Romance to show that they meant it, man, unlike Steve Winwood and company getting jazzily excited about stumbling across a smuggler’s hoard as if they’d never even heard the word ‘pretention’?
-And then there’s Kije’s Ouija by The Free Design, which outright rewrites Troika and Wedding as the verse and chorus of a frankly inexplicable close harmony pop song about the titular fictitious military man giving lessons in fleecing suckers with pretend paranormal hokum.
+Even just looking around the cultier side of late sixties American post-psychedelic pop there is no shortage of examples.
+How about Old Man by Love, in which Bryan and Arthur pilfer a bit from the Troika and stop going on about such trifling matters as institutional suspicion of minorities and news media distorting facts to concentrate on the story of some ageing sage who gave out mysterious books or something?
+Then there’s Blood, Sweat And Tears’ inferior reading of Traffic’s Forty Thousand Headmen, which interpolated elements of the Romance to show that they meant it, man, unlike Steve Winwood and company getting jazzily excited about stumbling across a smuggler’s hoard as if they’d never even heard the word ‘pretention’?
+Most bewilderingly of all there’s Kije’s Ouija by The Free Design, which outright rewrites Troika and Wedding as the verse and chorus of a frankly inexplicable close harmony pop song about the titular fictitious military man giving lessons in fleecing suckers with pretend paranormal hokum.
 No, really.
 If you want a more prominent example, though, try Greg Lake’s I Believe In Father Christmas.
 You know that instrumental bit where you sort of recognise it but don’t know where you know it from?
 Troika.
-Well, it was either I highlight that or Cashing In On Christmas by Bad News.
+Well, it was either highlight that or Cashing In On Christmas by Bad News.

-That said, Lieutenant Kije did form the basis of something else intended to provide youngsters with an interesting insight into the workings of the orchestra, which certainly connected with this particular youngster more than Peter And The Wolf ever did.
-First seen in Autumn 1970, the BBC’s schools programme Music Time cleverly used humour, running stories based on classical suites and folk tales, repeated examples of World Music with an endearingly silly twist (come on, how many of you are humming that ridiculous “my donkey walk my donkey talk my donkey eat with a knife and fork” one right now?) and occasional flirtations with that there ‘rock’ music to explain all that business with Treble Clefs and ‘andante’.
-By the late seventies, the show was being presented by visiting Australian folk-rocker Peter Combe and soprano Kathryn Harries, who interspersed their modishly Talking Heads-esque takes on Strawberry Fair and Zum Gali Gali with serialised musings on various ballets animated by Bob Bura and John Hardwick, stop-motion puppeteers who had also worked extensively with Trumptonshire creator Gordon Murray and Captain Pugwash/Mary, Mungo And Midge creator John Ryan; on this occasion, however, contrary to popular assumption the puppets were made by regular BBC Schools contributor Alan Platt.
+That said, Lieutenant Kije did form the basis of something else intended to provide youngsters with an interesting insight into the workings of the orchestra, which certainly connected with some more than Peter And The Wolf ever did.
+First seen in Autumn 1970, the BBC’s schools programme Music Time cleverly used humour, running stories based on classical suites and folk tales, repeated examples of World Music with an endearingly silly twist (how many of you are humming that ridiculous “my donkey walk my donkey talk my donkey eat with a knife and fork” one right now?) and occasional flirtations with ‘rock’ music to explain all that business with Treble Clefs and ‘andante’.
+By the late seventies, Music Time was being presented by visiting Australian folk-rocker Peter Combe and soprano Kathryn Harries, who interspersed their modishly Talking Heads-esque takes on Strawberry Fair and Zum Gali Gali with serialised musical musings on various ballets animated by Bob Bura and John Hardwick, stop-motion puppeteers who also worked extensively with Trumptonshire creator Gordon Murray and Captain Pugwash and Mary, Mungo And Midge creator John Ryan; on this occasion, however, the puppets were made by regular BBC Schools contributor Alan Platt.
 In spring 1979 – and frequently repeated well into the eighties – they turned their collective attention to Lieutenant Kije.

-Whether the Lieutenant Kije term actually inspired any of the schoolchildren watching to pursue a similar career path is open to question, but there’s little question that Music Time was an entertaining diversion in the Schools TV schedules, and although its approach may belong to another age, the quick and regular cutting between the inserts and the studio do much to prevent it from seeming slow or tedious.
+Whether the Lieutenant Kije term actually inspired any of the schoolchildren watching to pursue a similar career path is open to question, but there’s little question that Music Time was an entertaining diversion in the schools television schedules, and although its approach may belong to another age, the quick and regular cutting between the inserts and the studio do much to prevent it from appearing slow or tedious.
 It’s also interesting to see that absolutely no attempt whatsoever has been made to disguise the fact that this is a television studio, and a small and under-equipped one at that.
-This may have been through necessity rather than design, but this is the sort of charm that’s got lost along the route to slick digital presentation.
+It may well have been brought about through necessity rather than design, but this is the sort of charm that has got a little lost along the route to slick digital presentation.